LeonardoClemente/binPackingPolicyGradients/README.md

 # binPackingPolicyGradients

-See PDF for more information
+See PDF for more information.
+(Currently working on this)

 Based on recent deepmind work on RL, the idea of developing an hyper-heuristic model arises.
 It is possible to see an NP-hard problem as a game, where the the RL agent has access to information via hand-coded observation vectors and it plays using the heuristics as the possible actions within the game.